kalbeekatz/storybook-a11y-report/README.md

---exit, -q      The process will be terminated abnormally, if there is an a11y violation in the report result (mainly for CI) --storybookUrl  URL of Storybook (default: 'http://localhost:6006') --outDir        Directory to output the report file (default: '__report__')
+--exit, -q      The process will be terminated abnormally, if there is an a11y violation in the report result (mainly for CI) --storybookUrl  URL of Storybook (default: 'http://localhost:6006') --outDir        Directory to output the report file (default: '__report__') --outputFormat  Format of the output report, supports md or html (default: md)
 ```

 ## Built With